 Then, keep your vehicle as long as you can: at least 10 years, and maybe even 15 or 20.
 Orman says that's how wealthy people do it — including herself.

-When you do buy, remember to use a service like Credible to compare auto loans so you can get the best rate.
+When you do buy, remember to use a service to compare auto loans so you can get the best rate.

 18. Don't go without life insurance

 About 4 in 10 adults have no life insurance, according to the industry research group LIMRA.

 Orman says for parents in particular, life insurance is a product you can't afford to go without.
 It provides peace of mind, because it will protect your family if something happens to you and you're suddenly out of the picture.
 Learn more by using our guide on how life insurance plans work.